$C^{1,1}$-rectifiability and Heintze-Karcher inequality on $\mathbf{S}^{n+1}$: C^ 1,1 C11 -rectifiability of _s^t Gamma-s-t

 In this section, we finish the proof of \cref{Thm-C11Rec}.
 As mentioned in the introduction, our proof is based on the isometrically embedding $\mfS^{n+1}\hookrightarrow\mfR^{n+2}$.
 We point out that, in the rest of the paper, we will be working in $\mfR^{n+2}$.
-For $0<s<t<\pi$, we fix any Borel set $\Om\subset\mfS^{n+1}$, and define $\Gamma_s^t,\Gamma_s^+,\p\Omega_s$ as in \cref{defn-Gamma_s^t}, \eqref{defn-Omegas}, respectively.
+For every $0<s<t<\pi$, and for any nonempty open set $\Om\subset\mfS^{n+1}$, we define $\Gamma_s^t,\Gamma_s^+,\p\Omega_s$ as in \cref{defn-Gamma_s^t}, \eqref{defn-Omegas}, respectively.
 By virtue of \cref{Prop-Gammast}(4), $u$ is differentiable at $y$, and we denote by $N(y)$ its gradient, which belongs to $T_y\mfS^{n+1}$.
 In all follows, thanks to the embedding, $N(y)$ will be considered as a vector in $\mfR^{n+2}$.